 A Master's Programme in Project Management (MPM) was established in 1999 and 45 students were admitted.
 Due to the popularity of the programme, the numbers have grown to between 70 and 80.
 The GSTM is registered by the Project Management Institute (PMI) in the USA as a Global Education Provider and claims to be the capital for project management research and training in Africa.
 In 2008, the MPM received international accreditation from the Global Accreditation Center for Project Management Education Programs (GAC), of the Project Management Institute, USA

 Management of Technology (MOT) honours and master's (dissertation) programmes were also launched in 1995.
 The programme is aimed at recently graduated engineers and scientists.
 In 2004, a Master's in Technology Management (MTM) was introduced.
-This degree is aimed at graduates with a MOT degree to further prepare them for leadership roles in business through professional postgraduate education.

 Today, the GSTM offers a variety of engineering-, project- and technology management-related programmes.
 Several individuals from industry are also involved on a part-time basis, mostly as extraordinary professors.
 The GSTM offers internationally recognised programmes at honours, master’s and doctoral level.
 Its programmes address different needs in the field of technology management, project management, engineering management, life cycle management and asset management.

 A strong focus on research ensures competitive education.
 Research also ensures relevance to the market in terms of increased competitiveness, optimising product life cycles, technology transfer and the positioning of technological abilities within the international context.
 The GSTM’s academic and research offering and consultation services to industry contribute to relevance, competitiveness and excellence.